 “It’s a unique experience that feels incredibly hard to replicate, regular theatre is cool and all, but it’s not every day you get to jump into the story.”

-With unique theatres finally welcoming audiences back after nearly two years of closed doors, now seems like the perfect time for specialised live events like these to make a comeback.
-And with Salford being home to some unique theatre-spaces like The Lowry and the SAT, they would be the perfect place to showcase them.
+With theatres finally welcoming audiences back after nearly two years of closed doors, now seems like the perfect time for specialised live events like these to also make a comeback.
+And with Salford being home to some truly unique theatre-spaces like The Lowry and the SAT, there are definitely plenty of options for theatre adventures that are “bigger on the inside”.